 Ryan's diverse practice includes particular emphasis on esports.
-He represents players, organizations, and stakeholders in contract, licensing and corporate issues.
+He represents players, influencers and content creators, and other stakeholders in contracts, licensing, intellectual property, corporate matters, and more.
 Ryan also represents domestic and international clients in contracting, intellectual property, and corporate matters, as well as in state and federal litigation.
 Ryan focuses on providing efficient results and excellent service.

-Ryan represents esports players, organizations, and stakeholders in negotiating and drafting contracts, structuring intellectual property deals, addressing corporate matters, and more.
-Ryan leads the industry in representing Dota 2 players while also representing top players in League of Legends, CS:GO, Call of Duty, the fighting game community, and others.
+Ryan represents esports players, influencers, content creators, and other stakeholders in negotiating and drafting contracts, structuring licensing deals, developing brand protection strategies, addressing corporate matters, and more.
+Ryan is an industry leader in representing top Twitch streamers as well as competitive players across Valorant, CS:GO, League of Legends, Dota 2, Fortnite, the fighting game community, and others.
 His passion for esports derives from being a lifelong gamer who plays many of the games at the forefront of esports.
-Ryan understands the esports ecosphere and the various esports cultures and dynamics, and he leverages this understanding and his legal expertise to help his clients address any challenge they might face.
+Ryan understands the esports and video game influencer ecospheres and their dynamics, and he leverages this understanding and his legal expertise to help his clients address any challenge they might face.

 Ryan represents businesses of all sizes in a wide range of corporate transactions, including mergers and acquisitions, divestitures, financing transactions, and lending transactions.
 He drafts and negotiates relevant contracts and organizational documents.
 He also works with start-up companies on entity formation and venture capital financing.